davperez-tech/Backup-Disaster-Recovery/docs/phase-1-infrastructure/README.md

 - OpenSSH server installed and listening on port 22 (all interfaces)
 - Hostname set via `hostnamectl set-hostname srv-linux01`
 - `labadmin` user with sudo privileges (used for Veeam agent deployment via SSH)

-## Verification Checklist

-After completing Phase 1, all of the following should pass:

-- [ ] pfSense WAN has a DHCP address from VMware NAT
-- [ ] pfSense LAN is at 192.168.10.1 with DHCP serving .100–.200
-- [ ] DC01 is at 192.168.10.10 and serving DNS for lab.local
-- [ ] All domain-joined machines can resolve lab.local via nslookup
-- [ ] SRV-LINUX01 is at 192.168.10.20 with static IP via netplan
-- [ ] BKP01 is at 192.168.10.30 and domain-joined
-- [ ] WIN11-CLIENT is domain-joined and receiving DHCP reservation
-- [ ] All machines can ping each other (ICMP enabled via GPO)
-- [ ] All machines can ping 8.8.8.8 (internet access via pfSense NAT)
-- [ ] All machines can resolve google.com (DNS forwarding working)
-- [ ] VMware snapshots taken for all VMs at this milestone